 - Confirmation of Consent Form

 Some schools have also limited the number of individuals per pool in order to make it simpler to conduct follow-up testing in the case of a positive pool.
-The state of Massachusetts has recommended that teachers be tested as part of their classroom pool.

 Questions on how to add a Test Plan in our website?
 Check out our article here.